 Income is reported to the IRS both from employers and from others.
 So, even if you are self employed, the IRS may have information about how much your clients paid you in a given year.
 At some point, the IRS will use that information to create a tax return for you.
 It won't be correct, as it won't contain correct deductions.
 It can be used to assess a debt and begin the collection process however.
 The assessment of the tax based on a substitute return can also create other serious problems related to future tax debt options like bankruptcy.

 The IRS is starting to catch up to the computer age.
-As a result, it has ramped up it\'s pursuit of non-filers.
 It can charge non-filers with a crime.
 The willful failure to file is a misdemeanor and can result in a sentence of up to one year in prison for each tax year not filed.

 7. Avoiding Prosecution